A night-time jungle scene fills warmly with the hot air and dancing shadows cast by a hundred fires.

 “I suppose you will at least die like an overlord – full of your own blood and ambition.
 Raidmaster will destroy you so immediately that your ancestors will not even feel your passing.
 Their line’s break will be as a thin dream to them.”

-She looses a prattling, alluring hum, moving close to his face.
+She looses a prattling, alluring hum as she moves in closer to his face.
 “Oh?
 Do you really think your master could simply step into this keep without my knowing?
 I’ve set a thousand magic barriers over this castle.
 He’s not going in… and you are not going out.
 I’m afraid you simply don’t have a chance, now then…” she channels an insidious sensumancy fitting of such a demon, immediately filling the air with an unnaturally-strong carnal urge.

 The men at her aide’s side begin breathing heavily as they feel her overwhelming naughtiness overtake them.

 She leans closer to Raid Minion’s wide, sharp jaws, just a centimeter from a kiss.
-“Now, tell me you love m-”
+“Tell me you love m-”

 Raid Minion lunges forward, biting off her nose with his exceptional Etheriae strength.